vuejs/vuepress/packages/docs/docs/theme/default-theme-config.md

 ## Code Groups and Code Blocks
-The default theme comes with custom components `<code-group />` and `<code-block>` that can help you to better group separate code paths that have the same end result.
+The default theme comes with custom components `<code-group />` and `<code-block>` that can help you to better group separate code paths that have the same result.

 **Example**

-Yarn and NPM installation instructions
+Yarn and npm installation instructions

 **Input**
 ````md